Have you thought about how many embryos to transfer in your IVF cycle, or just left the decision to the doctor?

 Cost of embryo transfer

-Given the high cost of IVF treatment, you will want to maximise your chances of a successful pregnancy as much as possible.
+Given the high cost of IVF treatment, you will want to maximize your chances of a successful pregnancy as much as possible.

 Transferring multiple embryos may save you the costs of further IVF treatment.
-Alternatively, you may freeze any remaining embryos; giving you the option to pay for a frozen embryo transfer should you need further treatments.
+Alternatively, you may freeze any remaining embryos; giving you the option to pay for a frozen embryo transfer, should the first one fail.
 This will work out significantly cheaper than a further full IVF cycle.

-Whether you opt for IVF in Malaysia, Thailand, India, Spain, or Mexico, all good clinics will provide the option to freeze your embryos, which can be transferred later, eliminating the need for a full IVF cycle again.
+All good clinics today provide the option to freeze your embryos, which can be transferred later, eliminating the need for a full IVF cycle again.